-Cool Gear filed a copyright infringement lawsuit against Spencer Gifts and Spirit Halloween Superstores for selling cups incorporating Cool Gear’s copyrighted three-dimensional skull.
+Cool Gear filed a copyright infringement lawsuit against Spencer Gifts and Spirit Halloween Superstores for selling cups incorporating Cool Gear’s three-dimensional skull covered by its copyright registration.
 The skull qualifies as a three-dimensional work of visual art and is entitled to copyright protection and registration.
 Indeed, Cool Gear is the owner of U.S. Copyright Registration No. VA 1-876-232 for the work titled “Three Dimensional Representation of A Skull.”
 The complaint alleges:

 Defendants, without the permission or consent of Plaintiff, have manufactured and sold, and continue to manufacture and sell, a plastic tumbler product with a three-dimensional skull insert that is substantially identical to the Copyrighted Work (the “Infringing Work”). . .
 In doing so, Defendants have violated Plaintiff’s exclusive rights of reproduction and distribution.
 Defendants’ actions constitute infringement of Plaintiff’s copyrights and exclusive rights under copyright law.